deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Shape feature store
 -------------------

 The shape feature store serves a feature type from an ESRI shape file.
-It is currently not transaction capable.
-The configuration format for the deegree shape feature store is defined by schema file http://schemas.deegree.org/datasource/feature/shape/3.1.0/shape.xsd.
+It is currently not transaction capable and only supports simple feature types.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Minimal configuration example